acastroy/linuxjournal/README.md

 4. Youtube download for local publishing
 5. Podcasts download for local publishing

-any additional or contribution, let me know to work and include,
+any additional requirement, files that you have, or contribution, let me know to work in that to be included here,

 ### Why this?
-I loved this magazine from the first issue in 1994, there is a lot of very good information and history for me and many others, I hope you find the information you need in this archive,
+I loved this magazine from the first issue in 1994, I use a lot of excelent information from this magazine to start all my linux projects from 1994 until today.
+I have a lot of history in linux, unix, networking, development, operations and many others thanks to this magazine, and this is my contribution to keep alive the Linux Journal information to everyone.

+I hope you find the information you need in this archive,

 Best Regards